GoogleCloudPlatform/document-intake-accelerator/README.md

 export ADMIN_EMAIL=<Your Email>
 export BASE_DIR=$(pwd)

-# A custom domain like your-domain.com, or leave it blank for using the Ingress IP address instead.
+# A custom domain like your-domain.com.
+If you do not have one, use temporally a legal name as a placeholder, do not leave it blank,
-export API_DOMAIN=<Your Domain>
+and later follow steps as described below for using the Ingress IP address instead. export API_DOMAIN=<Your Domain>

 gcloud auth application-default login